-The trial will include heart transplant recipients, aged 18 to 49 years, inclusive, at up to 25 investigational sites in the U.S. Medicare beneficiaries with a clinical need for transplantation will be treated in the same manner as patients not covered by a Medicare plan.
+The trial will include primary heart transplant recipients.
+Medicare beneficiaries with a clinical need for transplantation will be treated in the same manner as patients not covered by a Medicare plan.
 The rules of participation and results of the study apply to Medicare and non-Medicare covered patients in the same manner.